mlcourses/lab-2-blog-post-group6_cs281/post.md

   The final part of this lab was to design and implement a 1-bit adder circuit.
 To do this, we followed the truth table and SOP expressions to construct the circuit using XOR, AND, and OR gates.
 We tested this out using the manual switches.

-Overall, This lab expanded our understanding of digital circuits, Boolean Logic, and the practical applications of Mux and Adders.
-Working with both, manual switches and the automated control using arduino for controlling the inputs helped us understand and appreciate the efficiency and versatility that Arduino brings in to the world of Digital circuit design.
+Overall, This lab expanded our understanding of digital circuits, Boolean Logic, and the practical applications of Multiplexers and Adders.
+Working with both, manual switches and the automated control using Arduino for controlling the inputs helped us understand and appreciate the efficiency and versatility that Arduino brings in to the world of Digital Circuit design.
 Not just this, the challenges faced during the lab, such as unexpected outputs, inversion of outputs, etc helped us gain valuable troubleshooting experience and enhanced our problem-solving skills.